beresiartejuan/router/README.md

 To achieve this, `bramus/router` but will internally re-route `HEAD` requests to their equivalent `GET` request and automatically suppress all output.

-## Unit Testing & Code Coverage

-`bramus/router` ships with unit tests using [PHPUnit](https://github.com/sebastianbergmann/phpunit/).

-- If PHPUnit is installed globally run `phpunit` to run the tests.

-- If PHPUnit is not installed globally, install it locally throuh composer by running `composer install --dev`.
-Run the tests themselves by calling `vendor/bin/phpunit`.

-  The included `composer.json` will also install `php-code-coverage` which allows one to generate a __Code Coverage Report__.
-Run `phpunit --coverage-html ./tests-report` (XDebug required), a report will be placed into the `tests-report` subfolder.

 ## Acknowledgements

 `bramus/router` is inspired upon [Klein](https://github.com/chriso/klein.php), [Ham](https://github.com/radiosilence/Ham), and [JREAM/route](https://bitbucket.org/JREAM/route) .
 Whilst Klein provides lots of features it is not object oriented.
 Whilst Ham is Object Oriented, it's bad at _separation of concerns_ as it also provides templating within the routing class.
 Whilst JREAM/route is a good starting point it is limited in what it does (only GET routes for example).